filiph/tictactoe/README.md

 In particular, we need a 'lite' version of the game and a 'full' version.
 The lite version is primarily used for the web demo, and doesn't include ads and some of the content.
-But nothing stops us from creating another flavor for, say, premium versions of the game.
+But nothing stops us from creating another flavor for, say, premium versions of the game (no ads by default).

 Flavor is defined using environment variables.
 This approach is [described here](https://itnext.io/flutter-1-17-no-more-flavors-no-more-ios-schemas-command-argument-that-solves-everything-8b145ed4285d),